RainyTong/Extending-Neural-Cleanse-to-Discrete-Domain/README.md

 ## Overview

 I followed BadNets to inject a backdoor to an LSTM-based binary feature classifier.
-Then the framework in Neural Cleanse is re-implemented to detect and reverse engineer triggers in the task of discrete domain through a slightly different design for the trigger pattern, the optimization function, and the optimization method.
+Then the framework in Neural Cleanse is re-implemented to detect and reverse engineer triggers in this task of discrete domain through a slightly different design for the trigger pattern, the optimization function, and the optimization method.

 #### 1. Classification task